 Celebration - expressing deep emotion through the action of a joyful dance or a somber walk of remembrance -in worship, in a group and/or as a private contemplation.
 Celebration can take a multitude of forms, from supporting or enhancing ritual to embodying creativity through movement.

-Support Healing - the looping path and changing directions of the labyrinth activates both hemispheres of the brain, allowing for increased immune system support, regulation of breath, and improved overall well-being.
+Support Healing - the looping path and changing directions of the labyrinth activates both hemispheres of the brain, stimulating a "cross-hemisphere" integration that puts one into a deeply receptive state (relaxed/ reflective/ meditative), allowing for increased immune system support, regulation of breath, and improved overall well-being.

 * Use of the labyrinth is offered by donation, and groups or facilitaited walks can be arranged through the church office.